-Personality Disorder is classified under mental disorders that define distinctive behavioural patterns and a set of personality traits and characters of an individual marked up to distressful experiences and troubling circumstances.
-People with the mental disorder tend to have different beliefs, values and attitudes from other healthy people.
+Borderline Personality Disorder is classified under mental disorders that define distinctive behavioral patterns and a set of personality traits and characters of an individual marked up to stressful experiences and troubling circumstances.
+People with the mental disorders tend to have different beliefs, values and attitudes from other healthy people.
 Excessive stress, anxiety and depression trigger unusual behaviour or sometimes, sudden offensive behaviour among sufferers.
 Childhood and adulthood are the two prone stages to this disorder.

-Personality disorder adversely affects the social life as maintaining relationship appears to be difficult with peers and co-workers.
+Personality disorder adversely affects the social life as maintaining relationships appears to be difficult with peers and co-workers.
 Crippled people often find it difficult to cope up with normal stress that leads to personality disorder.
-The outlook the world with a narrow view and do not like to be part of social activities.
+They do not like to be a part of social activities.

 Three behaviour cluster demonstrations enlighten the symptoms related to Personality Disorder (PD):